deartc/FitBitLit/README.md

 FEATURE LIST:
 Category 1: Python Programming Basics:

 I built a conversion tool that satisfies the requirement of calculating and displaying data based on an external factor.
 I used the current date, and then displayed how many days remaining until some future date.
 I used a week in the future and the days until the Kentucky Derby Festival MiniMarathon/Marathone because those are conventional times for a person to monitor exercise progress.
-I wanted to use that also in the second requirement (a calorie counter)
+I wanted to use that also in the second requirement (a calorie counter).